Jan 03, 2023

 How to Trim Semester Course for Shorter Time Frames

-Sure, NGPF offers high school personal finance courses for 9-Weeks and a Full Year, but the real magic happens in our flagship Semester Course.
-If you want to make sure you're using the best of the best lessons but don't have time for the full Semester Course, here are our recommendations for trimming Semester Course to be a trimester or quarter instead.
+Sure, NGPF offers high school personal finance courses for a Trimester and a Full Year, but the real magic happens in our flagship Semester Course.
+If you want to make sure you're using the best of the best lessons but don't have time for the full Semester Course, here are our recommendations for trimming Semester Course.

 Suggestion 1: Just the basics